kriyeng/100-days-of-code/README.md

 My first days on the challenge will be dedicated to code my blog and start writing some ideas, preparing code for these articles.
 When finished my first article series I will point to the second part.

-Let's start on in and we'll see!
+Let's start on and we'll see!

 ## Follow my progress here